 This chapter outlines a series of conflicts that Jesus had with the religious leaders of his day.
 In this chapter we meet two groups of these leaders for the first time: legal experts and Pharisees.
-The "legal experts" are also called "scribes" or "scholars" in other translations.
+The word for legal experts is also rendered as scribes or scholars in other translations.
 They are people who have dedicated their lives to interpreting divine law and doctrine, to discerning its application in daily life, and to teaching the faithful to follow it.
 While here they appear in Galilee linked with the Pharisees, later they will be linked to the temple and the chief priests who ran it.
-On the other hand, with only one exception, the Pharisees have their encounters with Jesus far from the temple.
-They are men who wish to live out the fullness of the laws demands in each and every decision of life in Galilee.
+On the other hand, with one exception, the Pharisees have encounters with Jesus far from the temple.
+They are men Mark locates in Galilee.
+They wish to live out faithfulness guided the law in every occasion of life.
 They taught others how to maintain Jewish identity in perilous times.